1. Answer: A

-Although abstinence is still the best protection against spread of the HIV virus, the use of a latex condom with a H20 soluble lubricant is the most effective means.
-Other choices does not give assurance of preventing acquiring HIV virus.
+Although abstinence is still the best protection against the spread of the HIV virus, the use of a latex condom with an H20 soluble lubricant is the most effective means.
+Other choices do not give assurance of preventing acquiring the HIV virus.

 20. Answer: C.

 Using open-ended questions can allow the patient with depression to voice out his or her problems or what is bothering him or her.
 Using silence at this time is not appropriate as well as with the other options.

 Being talkative indicates that the patient may be developing dementia.

 Elderly patients are at a higher risk for sustaining injuries, especially in unfamiliar surroundings.
 While other choices are potential interventions that the nurse could implement, choice (c.) would allow the patient to better visualize the surroundings, delimiting possible accidents or falls.
 Orienting the patient, as well as checking the patient, and keeping side rails up are also important , each patient must be assessed individually to determine which measure(s) should be employed

 Percussion is first done in order to assess all the quadrants and the next is palpation which involves direct pressure.
 This step can also elicit pain or dullness.

 24. Answer: C